thycotic/t1-docs/team-organizations/users/index.md

       ![image-20200824145239200](images/image-20200824145239200.png)

-      HOW DOES THE PHONE GET VERIFIED?
+      WILL NOTE: HOW DOES THE PHONE GET VERIFIED?

 1. Existing phone numbers: